May Commentary

 Closed Positions

-Closed long positions in aluminum, U.K. equities, and Canadian equities.
-Closed short positions in British pound, the Euro (currency), and Japanese yen.
+Closed long positions in corn and cotton.
+Closed short positions in Canadian and some European government bonds.

 Current Portfolio Exposure